alenvall/unconsent/README.md

 ### Loading the unpacked extension

-1. Download the zip file from the builds page.
+1. Download the [zip artifact](https://github.com/damoonrashidi/unconsent/actions/runs/7991074581) from the latest action.
 1. Unzip the zipfile
 1. Go to manage extensions in chrome
 1. Load unpacked